GCUGreyArea/python-parser/README.md

     2. A value of `.name: Value` means match only if the path exists and has the supplied value.
-2. Where a map directive is supplied, i.e. `.path: label` the value at `.path` will be mapped to the `label` supplied IF IT EXISTS IN THE MESSAGE.
+2. Where a map directive is supplied, i.e. `.path: label` the value at `.path` will be mapped to the `label` supplied if the path exists in the parsed message.
 Otherwise it will be ignored.
-Its absence will not prevent the message from matching a rule if a suitable rules exists.
+It's absence will not prevent the message from matching a rule if a suitable rules exists.
 3. If any sub pattern fails, the entire chain of patterns fails.
     1. The parser will try to find another match.
-    2. If no new match can be found, the parsing actin fails
+    2. If no new match can be found, the parsing action will fail.

 For more details about the parser please checkout the [parser design document](docs/design.md).